bbchk/personal_config/README.md

-delete battery from tmux, put vpn from tmux to gnome extension...somehow make tmux pane name display name of the folder or file we are in nvim make it so every pane in tmux would be named after file name
+delete battery from tmux, put vpn from tmux to gnome extension...somehow make tmux pane name display name of the folder or file we are in nvim make it so every pane in tmux would be named after file name ctrl + f in zsh => open nvim with telescope activated

 <!-- TODO: to learn: -->
 TODO: learn jq and learn to copy into clipboard programmatically its output